International Payments FAQs

 Further Information on AIB's International Payment Services

 AIB provides a comprehensive suite of International Payment products to facilitate customers in sending and receiving international payments.
-For further detailed information please click here.
+Further detailed information on international payments.

 -